cobelu/cobelu.github.io/_posts/2024-01-14-MakerMade-can-eat-my-shorts.md

 If they had forked the CNCjs project (like a decent human being), then their commits would have been on top of the CNCjs project.
 Then, we could fork the main branch of CNCjs and cherry-pick the commits of the MakerVerse repo onto our new project.
 It would be **a lot** of work, *but you could do it*.
-Although in this reality, that's  not a viabe option.
+Although in this reality, that's  not a viable option.

 ## There's Just One ~~Little~~ Giant Problem